Correlation Between Silicon Motion and MaxLinear

 Pair Corralation between Silicon Motion and MaxLinear

-Given the investment horizon of 90 days Silicon Motion is expected to generate 1.08 times less return on investment than MaxLinear.
-But when comparing it to its historical volatility, Silicon Motion Technology is 1.27 times less risky than MaxLinear.
-It trades about 0.34 of its potential returns per unit of risk.
-MaxLinear is currently generating about 0.29 of returns per unit of risk over similar time horizon.
-If you would invest 1,014 in MaxLinear on April 25, 2025 and sell it today you would earn a total of 711.00 from holding MaxLinear or generate 70.12% return on investment over 90 days.
+Given the investment horizon of 90 days Silicon Motion Technology is expected to generate 0.62 times more return on investment than MaxLinear.
+However, Silicon Motion Technology is 1.6 times less risky than MaxLinear.
+It trades about 0.3 of its potential returns per unit of risk.
+MaxLinear is currently generating about 0.18 per unit of risk.
+If you would invest 5,285 in Silicon Motion Technology on May 7, 2025 and sell it today you would earn a total of 2,366 from holding Silicon Motion Technology or generate 44.77% return on investment over 90 days.

 Silicon Motion Technology vs. MaxLinear